List of Grammy Award ceremony locations: Televised era

 Grammy Award ceremonies have been televised live since 1971.
-The Crypto.com Arena (known as Staples Center from 1999 until 2021) has hosted the most Grammy Award telecasts, having hosted nineteen times.
-The Shrine Auditorium which hosted sixteen times was surpassed by the Staples Center in 2017.
-Los Angeles has held a total of 38 Grammy Award telecasts, with New York having hosted ten times and Nashville serving as host once.
+The Crypto.com Arena in Los Angeles has hosted the most Grammy Award telecasts, having hosted twenty-two times.
+The Shrine Auditorium which hosted fifteen times, was surpassed by the Crypto.com Arena as the most frequent Grammy telecast venue in 2017.
+Los Angeles has held a total of 42 Grammy Award telecasts, with New York having hosted eleven times and Nashville and Las Vegas serving as host one time each.

+Broadcasters

+The Grammy Awards have aired primarily on CBS (and later including Paramount+) during its televised era.
+Starting in 2027, the awards will be broadcast on Disney platforms including ABC, Disney+ and Hulu as part of a ten year deal.